dunedinpark/carpark/content/_index.md

       Contact us with your details or call us and we'll explain the service.
     loc_img: /img/rail-trail.jpg
+testimonials:
+  - body: >-
+      "...I have no hesitation in recommending your parking services to anyone who asks about parking spaces.
+You have been very helpful in the time I have been with you.
+Thanks very much."\

+      Kind regards\

+      SL
+  - body: >-
+      "Thank you very much for your prompt replies to queries I've had in the time I've had the park.
+I've appreciated how approachable you are and wish you well in all current and future ventures."\

+      DW
+  - body: |-
+      "..many thanks for your service over the last 2 years.\
+      Kind regards" \
+      AN
+  - body: |-
+      "Thanks for your prompt replies and sorting out the parks for me."\
+      PR
 footer:
   - body: |-
       **CONTACTS**